 M.Sc.
 Mechatronics Engineering

-Azad University of Qazvin (Iran)
+University of Tehran and Azad University of Qazvin (Iran)

 B.Sc.
 Robotics Engineering